Skip to main content

 What is confirmed from the ICP service page is limited: you must select the right category to see the applicable terms, fees, and required documents, and the page shows an Application Fees - 100 AED line.
 What is not confirmed here is a complete retirement-specific fee schedule from that excerpt alone.
 The 500 AED line shown there is labeled for a 5-year multiple-entry tourist visa, not clearly for the retirement residence route.

-What is clearly supported here is a 5-year retirement visa term.
-This grounding pack does not confirm a detailed renewal process, timeline, or full renewal checklist.
-Treat renewal as conditional until your submission channel confirms requirements.
+The retirement visa term is 5 years.
+Renewal process details and a full renewal checklist should be confirmed with your submission channel.
+Treat renewal as conditional until requirements are confirmed.
 Track continuity each year for insurance, identity records, and whichever qualification route you used, whether that is income evidence or property and savings evidence.

 Educational content only.
 Not legal, tax, or financial advice.